FlowModelingControl/flowtorch/paper.md

 ```
 `DATASETS` is a dictionary holding names and paths of all available datasets.
 The `CSVDataloader` provides easy access to the data, and the `mask_box` function allows selecting only a spatial subset of the raw data.
 As the name suggests, the `DMD` class enables us to perform a DMD analysis.

 The dataset we use here consists of surface pressure coefficient distributions sampled over a NACA-0012 airfoil in transonic flow conditions.
+The OpenFOAM configuration files to produce the dataset are available in a separate [GitHub repository](https://github.com/AndreWeiner/naca0012_shock_buffet).
 At a Reynolds number of $Re=10^6$, a Mach number of $Ma=0.75$ and $\alpha = 4^\circ$ angle of attack, the flow displays a so-called shock buffet on the upper side of the airfoil.
 The shock buffet is a self-sustained unsteady interaction between the shock and the boundary layer separation.
 Our aim is to extract flow structures (modes) associated with the buffet phenomenon.

 A code snippet to read the data, mask part of it, and build the data matrix reads:
 ```